How do I know if I need help?

 If you think you need help with your pet, then you do need help.
 Every situation and family-pet relationship is different.
 Veterinary Behavior Solutions can help you determine whether your pet needs redirection, intervention, and/or specialized treatment to work through the current difficulty.
 We are happy to talk with you prior to scheduling an appointment to determine what type of help is best.

-A veterinary behaviorist is best equipped to holistically evaluate your pet from both the medical and behavioral viewpoint.
-A veterinary behaviorist has a four year medical degree in veterinary medicine (a DVM or VMD) and has completed 2-4 years of additional specialty training (a residency) including treating hundreds of behavior cases under the mentorship of a behavior specialist.
-A veterinary behaviorist also is required to demonstrate advanced knowledge in learning theory, ethology, psychopharmacology and neurology.
-This allows a veterinary behaviorist to design and help implement specialized behavior treatment plans that are most beneficial for your pet.
+A board-certified veterinary behaviorist is best equipped to holistically evaluate your pet from both the medical and behavioral viewpoint.
+A board-certified veterinary behaviorist has a four year medical degree in veterinary medicine (a DVM or VMD) and has completed 2-4 years of additional specialty training (a residency) including treating hundreds of behavior cases under the mentorship of a behavior specialist.
+A board-certified veterinary behaviorist also is required to demonstrate advanced knowledge in learning theory, ethology, psychopharmacology and neurology.
+This allows a board-certified veterinary behaviorist to design and help implement specialized behavior treatment plans that are most beneficial for your pet.

-A veterinary behaviorist is trained to treat all types of behavior issues including: aggression toward humans and other animals, fear, anxiety, compulsive behaviors, house soiling issues, unruly behaviors such as jumping, scratching, attention-seeking, vocal behaviors such as barking, litter box issues, etc.
+A board-certified veterinary behaviorist is trained to treat all types of behavior issues including: aggression toward humans and other animals, fear, anxiety, compulsive behaviors, house soiling issues, unruly behaviors such as jumping, scratching, attention-seeking, vocal behaviors such as barking, litter box issues, etc.

 Many obedience trainers are wonderful instructors who help pets learn skills necessary in daily life (such as basic commands and manners), work with some unruly behaviors (such as jumping and getting on furniture) and help clients with some mild behavioral issues.
 The field of obedience training is a rapidly changing area, but has historically had no standard for knowledge or skill requirements.
 Some trainers have pursued additional education and training to help them understand the science behind training.
 But few obedience trainers have the knowledge or experience to evaluate and diagnose a complex behavior problem, assess medical contributing factors (such as metabolic, hormonal, neurological , nutritional and/or orthopedic abnormalities) and design a unique treatment plan based on the most current science in animal behavior.
-A veterinary behaviorist is a specialist who is trained to evaluate and diagnose very complicated behavior problems and design and implement a treatment plan that benefits both the pet and the client.
-(If you would like to find a qualified trainer to work with your pet, please see http://www.apdt.com/petowners/choose/default.aspx for recommendations on how to evaluate a trainer, their education and experience.)
+A board-certified veterinary behaviorist is a specialist who is trained to evaluate and diagnose very complicated behavior problems and design and implement a treatment plan that benefits both the pet and the client.
+(If you would like to find a qualified trainer to work with your pet, please see The APDT for recommendations on how to evaluate a trainer, their education and experience.)

 You do not need a referral from your veterinarian, but it is best that you have a current relationship with a family veterinarian.
 After the consultation, information regarding the diagnosis and treatment plan will be shared with your family veterinarian.
 You may be asked to return to your family veterinarian to address any medical issues contributing to the behavior problem.